nus-cs2103-AY2425S1/ip/docs/README.md

 ## Adding events

-sers can add tasks with to-do with format "event TASK_DESCRIPTION /from YYYY-MM-DD /to YYYY-MM-DD".
+Users can add tasks with to-do with format "event TASK_DESCRIPTION /from YYYY-MM-DD /to YYYY-MM-DD".

 For example
 - event project presentation /from 2024-10-10 /to 2024-10-11